mayberryjp/sando/README.md

 ---

 # **HomelabIDS Configuration Documentation**

+## 🛠️ **Configuration Settings**

+HomelabIDS is highly configurable!
+Check out the Configuration Documentation for a detailed guide on how to customize the system to your needs.

 ## **Overview**
 This document provides an overview of the configuration settings used in HomelabIDS.
 These settings control various detection mechanisms, integrations, and system processes.
 The configurations are stored in the `configuration` table of the database and can be modified to customize the behavior of the system.